Originally posted in 2017; updated in 2019 to explain a new daypack.

 - Emergency food, pack of beef jerky (3 oz)

 - Parka with hood, synthetic (13.4 oz) – I could go lighter with down but moisture often falls from the sky where we usually hike and down is no good when wet.

 - Quarter zip pullover (8.1 oz) – Generic (REI) fleece in summer; Patagonia micro puff in Spring and Fall.

-- Rain pants with stuff sack (10 oz) – When its wet or shorts are enough; also are useful when plowing through wet vegetation.
+- Rain pants (Outdoor Research Helium) in Ziplock bag (5.4 oz) – When it’s wet or shorts are not enough; also are useful when plowing through wet vegetation.

 - Trash compactor bag (1.0 oz) – Useful as a pack liner, stuff sack, trash bag, etc.

 - Hiking pants (14.6 oz) + underwear (2.7 oz) – When conditions don’t allow for shorts or I know I’ll be going cross-country likely through brush.